Sahib1610/Sahib1610/README.md

 - 👋 Hi, I’m @Sahib1610
 - 👀 I’m interested in Making new websites
-- 🌱 I’m currently learning python, HTML,CSS,Javascript,C And C++
+- 🌱 I’m currently learning python,C And C++
 - 📫 You Can reach me on my email ID sahibnarula106@gmail.com

 <!---